CodeKaito/Java/README.md

 It has a huge community support (tens of millions of developers) Java is an object oriented language which gives a clear structure to programs and allows code to be reused, lowering development costs
 As Java is close to C++ and C#, it makes it easy for programmers to switch to Java or vice versa

+<a name="start"></a>
+- ## Java Quickstart
+In Java, every application begins with a class name, and that class must match the filename.

+Let's create our first Java file, called Main.java, which can be done in any text editor (like Notepad).

+The file should contain a "Hello World" message, which is written with the following code: